omnideconv/omnideconv/README.md

 Most methods do not require additional software/tokens, but there are a few exceptions:

-- A working version of Docker is required for CIBERSORTx
+- A working version of Docker or Singularity is required for CIBERSORTx
 - A token for CIBERSORTx is required from this website:
   <https://cibersortx.stanford.edu/>
 - The CIBERSORT source code is required for BSeq-sc (see tutorial in